thedevdavid/digital-garden/README.md

 ## Motivation

 As a developer who creates content, I want to have a digital garden where I can share my thoughts and ideas with the world.
 Now, there's not really a "perfect solution" for this currently.
-With included analytics, SEO, email subscribtions, modern tooling, simple design, etc. We either have to build one from scratch, use a design template and code the features, or use a CMS/no-code tool.
+With included analytics, SEO, email subscriptions, modern tooling, simple design, etc. We either have to build one from scratch, use a design template and code the features, or use a CMS/no-code tool.

 So I decided to build a solution that I would use myself.
 This is the result.